Online Doctor of Education in Education Administration

 The program fosters strong professional connections through a cohort model that includes community groups, networking events, and collaborative projects.
 Students complete a problem of practice dissertation during the third year, integrating research with real-world applications.

-Courses include both asynchronous and synchronous components.
-Live sessions are optional and recorded for flexible access.
-Monthly coffee chats on Fridays offer opportunities to connect with faculty and industry leaders.
+Courses include structured online learning experiences, with opportunities for optional live sessions that are recorded for flexible access.
+Monthly coffee chats on Fridays provide additional opportunities to connect with faculty and industry leaders.
 After year two, students may participate in an optional on-campus immersion experience.

 What can you do with a Doctorate in Education??